stellar/soroban-quest/quests/4-cross-contract/README.md

 ### Contract Identification: StrKey `Address` vs. Hex `ID`

-When invoking a contract from the command line, we previously used the hex-encoded `contract_id` to tell the soroban-cli which contract you're invoking.
-Another, friendlier-to-read representation of this same contract identifying data has become all but ubiquitous: the StrKey Address representation.
+When invoking a contract from the command line, we previously used the hex-encoded `contract_id` to tell the Soroban-CLI which contract you're invoking.
+Another, friendlier-to-read representation of this same contract identifying data has now taken over: the StrKey Address representation.
+When using the Soroban-CLI, you're now **required** to use the Address representation when an `Address` type is specified.

 This will look familiar if you've used Stellar's public/secret keys before.
 A contract's Address uses the same length and character set as the other types of keys, but starts with a `C`.
 Both the `contract_id` and `contract_address` represent the _same underlying data_, and can be thought of as interchangeable.
-(As far as the `soroban` is concerned, these two are interchangeable, and the cli can accept either representation when an `Address` type is specified.)
+(As far as the `soroban` is concerned, these two are interchangeable.)

 Converting between the two representations can be done using [this very simple endpoint][strkey-hex].
 Use it like this: